 Speaking of where to stay — accommodation is usually the first detail you figure out when it comes to planning a trip, and if you’re looking for an unbeatable price at a good location in London, you’ll want to start looking as soon as possible.

 Hotels.london is a great place to start your search.
 You can filter hotels by price, rating, facilities, neighborhood, and even cancellation policy, making it easy to customize your booking.
 Other options include staying in a hostel, a bed-and-breakfast, or an Airbnb.
-Couchsurfing is also a valid option — who knows, you might end up staying in a surgeon’s 30th-floor spare bedroom!
+Couchsurfing is also a valid option — who knows, you might end up staying in a neurosurgeon’s 30th-floor spare bedroom!

 No matter where you stay, be sure to weigh the price against the distance from London’s city center.
 It’s great to save money by staying farther away, but you’ll have to spend more time and money going into the city each day.